 Crawford Wheatley Hall

 Faculty offices are located on the second floor.
-Faculty offices are equipped with computers connected to campus network, Internet access, and telephone.
+Faculty offices are equipped with computers connected to the campus network, Internet access, and telephone.
 The school has recently replaced faculty computers with the new generation of computers.
-The printing requirements for faculty are met with laser quality printers and high quality color printer.
+The printing requirements for faculty are met with laser quality printers and a high quality color printer.
 A high quality scanner is placed in the faculty area.
 The department is further equipped with a copier and fax machines.

 The Department of Computer Science has a rich source of software available to students and faculty.
 In addition, there are commonly available university wide licensed software programs.
 The department is a member of Microsoft Academic Alliance, IBM Academic Alliance, VMWare Academic Program, and EMC Academic Alliance.
 Some programs are purchased by the department or received as a donation, e.g. the 15 licenses for the Liquid XML Studio from Liquid-Technologies Ltd.